rzimmerdev/pdi/about/README.md

 ## Basic segmentation generated images

 Below, we generated some Matplotlib figures containing the original image, the Otsu Threshold mask, the Watershed Gradient mask, as well as the true mask from within the dataset.
-For the entire dataset, the Otsu Treshold obtained the lowest mean MSE, of about `30811`.
+For the entire dataset, the Otsu Treshold obtained the lowest mean RMSE, of about `30811`.

 [Generated Images](https://github.com/rzimmerdev/pdi-2022/tree/main/predictions/filters):